Sealers Cove boardwalk rebuild

 - Envirotechniques has been awarded the contract to rebuild the walking track.

-- Final permits and approvals are being prepared.
+- Final permits and approvals were granted in late November 2025.

-- The track is expected to be completed and open to the project in autumn 2026.
+- Weather permitting, the track is expected to be completed and open to the public in autumn 2026.

 The project